JRF-2018/jrf_pdb_agent_lib/README.md

 ## Vision

-Traditionally, debuggers have been used by humans to fix errors. `jrf_pdb_agent_lib` proposes a paradigm shift: using the debugger as a controlled entry point for an AI agent to interact with a program during its normal execution flow.
+Traditionally, debuggers have been used by humans to fix errors. `jrf_pdb_agent_lib` proposes a paradigm shift: it envisions using the debugger as a controlled entry point for an AI agent to interact with a program during its normal execution flow.

 When an AI-driven program needs to consult its originating AI (e.g., for complex reasoning, image generation, or dynamic code generation), it can "break" into a debugger session.
 At this point, the AI agent takes control, inspects the program's state, performs necessary operations (potentially calling external models or generating new code), and then instructs the program to resume with modified data or new code execution.